Qarik-Group/ultimate-guide-to-bosh/README.md

 ## Guide to the guide

-This guide is to be read linearly.
-Each section will add to the preceding sections.
+This Ultimate Guide to BOSH is to be read linearly.
+Each section will build upon the preceding sections.

-I'll use videos to show you real systems instead of expecting that you can deploy systems yourself on day 1.
-Eventually you'll feel comfortable and doing it yourself will be easy.

 This guide will be a single [README.md](README.md) until that just doesn't make sense anymore.

+The guide use sample commands and videos to show you real systems instead of expecting that you can deploy systems yourself on day 1.

+Later in the guide you will deploy your own BOSH and use it to deploy systems.
+At that point you will install the `bosh` command-line tool, and you will need to decide which target cloud infrastructure you will use.

 ## Joyful operations